goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 ```

 Comparing against the `UltraScale Architecture Configuration User Guide (UG570)` we see that this `IDCODE` matches up
-perfectly with the expected value for the `KU3P`.
+precisely with the expected value for the `KU3P`.

 {{< figure
     src="idcode.png"